These plants are highly recommended for our drought conditions and highly resistant to most insects and diseases.

 - Drought Tolerant: These plants will perform best with one inch of water once a week (including rain).
 Once established, these plants are able to survive drought conditions when watering is temporarily restricted.

 Grows in full sun to partial shade, deciduous.
 Mature size 3'x3'.
-Blooms August to October in shades of blue, rose, purple.
-Prune hard in winter and cut dead stalks to the ground.
+Blooms summer to frost in red and orange.
+Cut back in winter to control growth.
 Deer and grasshopper resistant.
 Low water requirement.
-3-2015
+3-2105

-Grows in full sun.
-Mature size 3'x3'.
-Blooms May to October.
+Grows in full sun, evergreen.
+Mature size up to 12"x18".
+Blooms in the spring in bright yellow.
 Deer and grasshopper resistant.
 Low water requirement.
 3-2015